Data Quality Metric Library

 |

-The percentage of the number of railing records with a known railing type, asset owner, location (start and end displacement and side, or map coordinates), material and installation date.
+The percentage of the number of "in use" railing (barrier) records with a known railing type, asset owner, location (start and end displacement and side), material and installation date.

 Paired with: LIGHTS5, SIGNS4